stevinus1/sw360rest_tools/README.md

 ### POST:

-- format_objects_from_file: Takes a local file path containing valid JSON objects and formats it to POSTable python dictionaries.
+- format_objects_from_file: Takes a local file path containing valid JSON and formats it to sw360 POSTable python dictionaries.

-- post_objects: Takes a list of dictionaries and posts all the objects contained therein.
+- post_objects: Takes a list of formatted dictionaries and posts all the objects contained therein.

-For successful POST methods, the following templates must be followed, with all required fields included:
+For successful POST methods, the following template must be followed, with all required fields included:

-Component
-{
+[{
   "type": "component (required)",
   "name": "COMPONENT_NAME (required)",
   "description": "Component description",